x-square/data_analytics/24-04-advanced-data-analytics.md

 ### How does all this sampling affect predictions?

-The effect of all this sampling is that the base learners each see only a fraction of the possible data that’s available to them.
-Surely this would result in a model that’s not as good as one that was trained on the full dataset, right?
+The effect of all this sampling is that the base learners each see only a fraction of the possible data that's available to them.
+Surely this would result in a model that's not as good as one that was trained on the full dataset, right?

 No!
 In fact, not only is it possible for model scores to improve with sampling, but they also require significantly less time to run, since each tree is built from less data.